Asia on alert with thermal cameras, doctors as Ebola declared global risk

-BANGKOK (Reuters) - Asian nations are using thermal imaging cameras and posting doctors at airports to screen out sick travelers as health authorities scramble to avert any outbreak of the Ebola virus that has killed almost 1,000 people in West Africa.
+BANGKOK, Aug 8 (Reuters) - Asian nations are using thermal imaging cameras and posting doctors at airports to screen out sick travellers as health authorities scramble to avert any outbreak of the Ebola virus that has killed almost 1,000 people in West Africa.

 The four nations of Guinea, Liberia, Nigeria and Sierra Leone are struggling to combat the world’s worst outbreak of Ebola, which has a fatality rate of up to 90 percent, with no known vaccine or cure.